Translate

 The Advantage of Methanol-Hydrocarbon Solvent Mixtures for Organic Synthesis

-This blog article is somewhat speculative.
+This blog article is speculative.
 It is not based on experimental data.
 However, the information about the compositions and boiling points of the hexane, cyclohexane, and heptane azeotropes with methanol are accurate as are the upper critical solution temperatures (UCSTs).

 In designing process steps for fine chemical synthesis a bias has existed against multi-component solvent systems.
-In the past it was argued that using combinations of solvents meant that money would be lost because it would be necessary to separate these solvents in a recovery step.
+In the past, it was argued that using combinations of solvents meant that money would be lost because it would be necessary to separate these solvents in a recovery step.
 What was not then properly recognized was that recovery of solvents from mixtures for reuse was rare in the fine chemical and pharmaceutical industries mainly because recovering and recycling solvents required extensive expensive analytical work to prove that the specifications were being consistently met.

-If a lower proportion of solvent can be used in a chemical process step the the amount of material that can be processed in a single batch is increased and a higher throughput achieved for the step.
+If a lower proportion of solvent can be used in a chemical process step the the amount of material that can be processed in a single batch is increased and a higher throughput is achieved for the step.
 This will lead to cost savings for a campaign that includes that step.

 It is often the case that a homogeneous mixture of polar and non-polar solvent liquids that is homogeneous is better at dissolving a substrate that has distinct polar and apolar subdomains than either pure liquid alone.
 That would mean, mutatis mutandis, that such mixtures should increase the throughput in reactions of such substrates.

-Specifically, this suggests that a homogeneous single phase mixture of a hydrocarbon and methanol could realistically be better at dissolving some reaction substrates and producing more concentrated solutions that give higher throughputs.
+Specifically, this suggests that a homogeneous single-phase mixture of a hydrocarbon and methanol could realistically be better at dissolving some reaction substrates and producing more concentrated solutions that give higher throughputs.

-Reaction mixtures of the azeotropic compositions in each of these cases would be obtained by mixing a chosen hydrocarbon and methanol in their correct proportions but with a consistent biased slight excess of methanol, which has the lowest boiling point among these liquids.
+Reaction mixtures of the azeotropic compositions in each of these cases would be obtained by mixing a chosen hydrocarbon and methanol in their correct proportions but with a consistently biased slight excess of methanol, which has the lowest boiling point among these liquids.
 Thus, when any such mixture is brought to reflux the excess methanol will be distilled over first before the refluxing settles at the actual constant boiling point of each particular azeotrope.

 But let us not delude ourselves about how frequently this will be useful.
 Neither of these two phases is predominantly methanol or hydrocarbon.